The Son as God

 What Scripture Affirms About the Son

-The majority of Christians agree that Jesus:
+The New Testament attributes extraordinary power and authority to Jesus.
+The majority of Christians agree that the scriptures affirm that Jesus:

-- Will judge us or forgive our sin (Matthew 10:32-33; John 5:22; 1 John 2:1; Mark 2:10)
+- Will judge humanity and forgive sins (Matthew 10:32-33; John 5:22; 1 John 2:1; Mark 2:10)

-- Will return with an army of angels (Matthew 16:27-28; Revelation 22:1-5)
+- Will return with an army of angels (Matthew 16:27-28)

-- Will rule over our world (Matthew 28:18; Psalm 2:8-12; Isaiah 42:1-4; Hebrews 2:7-8; Philippians 2:10-11)
+- Will rule over the world (Matthew 28:18; Psalm 2:8-12; Isaiah 42:1-4; Hebrews 2:7-8; Philippians 2:10-11)

-- Has authority to heal (John 4:46-54, 5:8-9)
+- Has the authority to heal (John 4:46-54, 5:8-9)

 - Has authority over death (John 5:21; Revelation 1:17-18)